sourcegraph/sourcegraph-public-snapshot/doc/admin/external_services/postgres.md

 - `PGDATABASE`
 - `PGSSLMODE`

-To externalize the _code intelligence database_, use the following prefixed `CODEINTEL_PG*` variables:
+To externalize the _code navigation database_, use the following prefixed `CODEINTEL_PG*` variables:

 - `CODEINTEL_PGHOST`
 - `CODEINTEL_PGPORT`